4ward110/Docker-Kubernetes/Practice/Instruction.md

-### 1. Setup
+## 1. Setup
-#### Firstly you need to setup your VM and Docker on your VM
+### 1.1 Firstly you need to setup your VM and Docker on your VM
 - You can setup your Linux virtual machine on VMware or Virtualbox or on some hypervisor you like
 - To setup docker you can follow this link [How to install Docker](https://docs.docker.com/engine/install/)
-#### Get wordpress image and Mariadb image
+### 1.2 Get wordpress image and Mariadb image
 Get Wordpress image and Maria Image created by binami on docker hub.[Docker hub registry](https://hub.docker.com/r/bitnami/wordpress)
-  - Download Wordpress image:

 > $ docker pull bitnami/wordpress:latest

-  - To use a specific version, you can pull a versioned tag.
+To use a specific version, you can pull a versioned tag.
 You can view [the list of available versions](https://hub.docker.com/r/bitnami/wordpress) in the Docker Hub Registry.

 > $ docker pull bitnami/wordpress:[TAG]

-### 2 Practice
+- Do the same to get Mariadb.
+## 2. Instruction
 ### Practice 1: Deploy Docker with command line.

 #### Step 1: Create a network:
 > $ docker network create wordpress-network
 #### Step 2: Create a volume for MariaDB persistence
 > $ docker volume create --name mariadb_data
-#### Step 3: Create your Mariadb:
+#### Step 3: Create your MariaDB container:
 > $ docker run -d --name mariadb \
   --env ALLOW_EMPTY_PASSWORD=yes \
   --env MARIADB_USER=bn_wordpress \